 Aston Martin Lagonda Global Holdings plc is a British independent manufacturer of luxury sports cars and grand tourers.
 It was founded in 1913 by Lionel Martin and Robert Bamford.
 Steered from 1947 by David Brown, it became associated with expensive grand touring cars in the 1950s and 1960s, and with the fictional character James Bond following his use of a DB5 model in the 1964 film Goldfinger.

 From 1994 until 2007 Aston Martin was part of the Ford Motor Company, becoming part of the company's Premier Automotive Group in 2000.
 On 12 March 2007, it was purchased for £479 million by a joint venture company, co-owned by Investment Dar and Adeem Investment of Kuwait and English businessman John Sinders.
 Ford retained a US$77 million stake in Aston Martin, valuing the company at US$925 million.

-The Aston Martin 2-Litre Sports was a sports car sold by Aston Martin from 1948 to 1950.
+The Aston Martin 2-Litre Sports car was sold by Aston Martin from 1948 to 1950.
 It was the first product of the company under new owner, David Brown, and is retrospectively known as the DB1.
 The car debuted at the 1948 London Motor Show and was based on the Aston Martin Atom prototype.
 Just 15 were sold.

 Aston Martin DB2 (1950-1953)